Eba, South Australia

-Eba is a locality in the Murray Mallee region of South Australia, between the Mount Lofty Ranges and the Murray River.
-It is on the Thiele Highway and was on the Morgan railway line, 10 km southwest of Morgan near the northwest bend of the Murray River.
+Eba is a locality in the Murray Mallee region of South Australia, between the Mount Lofty Ranges and the River Murray.
+It is on the Thiele Highway and was on the former Morgan railway line before the South Australian Railways closed the line in 1969.
+Morgan is 10 km north-east of Eba, a river port where the Murray changes its westward course to a southward one.

 History

-The locality of Eba occupies the western half of the Hundred of Eba which was declared in 1860 and named after a friend of the governor.
+The locality of Eba occupies the western half of the Hundred of Eba, which was declared in 1860 and named after a friend of the governor of the then colony of South Australia.
+The current boundaries were created in 2003 for the long-established name.

+The village once had a post office, school, blacksmith, grocery business and sawmill sending mallee-root firewood to Adelaide and a cricket team, but now little remains of it.

 The railway siding was named for the hundred when the railway was built in 1878.
-The current boundaries were created in 2003 for the long-established name.

-The Morgan railway line was closed in 1969.
-Little remains of the village today, however it once had a post office, school, blacksmith, grocery business and sawmill sending firewood to Adelaide and a cricket team.
+It comprised only a passing loop and a goods platform with a shed each for goods and passengers.
+A mile (1.6 kilometres) towards Morgan was Eba ballast siding, where stone for track ballast was crushed and dispatched along the line.